stefanopagliari/bibnotes/README.md

 In addition to using dedicated keywords at the beginning of a comment, it is possible to apply specific styling or transformations to highlights based on the colour of the highlight.
 The plugin recognize the highlight colour extracted by:
 - **Zotero** native reader (yellow, red, green, blue, purple)
 - **Zotfile** plugin (black, white, gray, red,orange, yellow, green, cyan, blue, magenta).
 In order to export the highlight colour you will need to activate this function by going to the main menu of Zoter and selecting Preferences --> Advanced --> Config Editor.
 Search for "extensions.zotfile.pdfExtraction.colorAnnotations" and turn the value to "true".
 It is also important that the value "extensions.zotfile.pdfExtraction.colorCategories" is restored to the default value.

+### Updating Existing Notes
+In the case you are updating an existing note, you can decide in the plugin settings whether to
+- over-write the existing note completely ("Overwrite Entire Note")
+- preserve the existing note and only add new sentences that were not included in the existing note ("Save Entire Note")
+- preserve the existing note and add non-overlapping sentences only in a specific section, while over-writing the rest ("Select Section").
+When the "Select Section" is chosen, the plugin will ask for a string identifying the beginning and/or end of the section to be updated (rather than overwritten).
+If the "start" field is left empty, the existing text will be preserved from to the beginning of the note.
+If the "end" field is left empty, the existing text will be preserved until  the end of the note.
+For instance, in order to over-write the metadata but maintain changes made manually to the extracted annotations, the start of the section to be preserved should be set to the unique title used in the template before the metadata (e.g. "## Extracted Annotations").